plotly/plotly.github.io/_posts/plotly2/2016-06-29-how-to-make-a-box-plot.md

  - title: Style a Chart
    sub-steps:
     - copy: "You can choose your colors, text position, or typeface.
 Click on STYLE on the left-hand side to play around with the style of your chart."
     - copy: "To change the colors of your boxes, select ‘Traces’ under the same STYLE tab, then click on FILL and a color pop-up will appear.
 As you scroll down that pane, each box will have its own FILL color that you can change.
-Note that certain colors and typeface are available only on PRO.
+Note that certain colors and typeface are only available with a PRO subscription.
 Click [here](https://plot.ly/products/cloud/) to upgrade!"
       img: "![Colour fill](../static/images/box-plot/fill-colour.png)"
     - copy: "To add a title to your plot, you can type it directly on the title by double-clicking it.
 The same can be done for the axis labels, and legend."
       img: "![Type directly](../static/images/box-plot/type-directly.png)"